Does Travel Insurance Cover Flight Changes?

 How to Claim for Flight Changes

 Claiming for flight changes requires a process and documentation.
-First, contact AXA as soon as the disruption happens to inform them of the issue.
+With AXA Travel Insurance, first contact AXA as soon as the disruption happens to inform them of the issue.

 Then, gather the necessary documents, such as receipts for additional expenses (e.g., meals, accommodation, transportation), proof of flight change or cancellation from the airline, and a copy of your policy.